Kaurin/lab-teleport/Readme.md

 ### Run the acme-lego playbook (once)

+Skip this part if your Teleport environment will be reachable from the internet, and set up `acme` in your `teleport.yaml`.

 This playbook will make the letsencrypt cert available on the workstation host.
 Reason behind having the cert on the host is that quick iteration of the guest virtual machines doesn't exhaust the letsencrypt rate limits which are pretty harsh.

 ```bash